An HTTP client API for Ruby.

 end

-Sends a POST request to the path
+Sends a POST request to the path.

-Returns the response as a Net::HTTPResponse
+Returns the response as a Net::HTTPResponse object.

-object.
-The body of that response will not have been read yet; the block can process it using HTTPResponse#read_body
+When called with a block, the block is passed an HTTPResponse object.
+The body of that response will not have been read yet; the block can process it using HTTPResponse#read_body, if desired.

 Returns the response.